array3/TPFanControl-dual-fan/README.md

-# TPFanControl for dual-fan ThinkPads (P1, X1 Extreme..)
+# TPFanControl for dual-fan ThinkPads

 Confirmed to be working on:
-- ThinkPad P1 Gen 3 with Nvidia GPU
-- ThinkPad X1 Extreme Gen 3 (@dharmatech)
-- ThinkPad P15 Gen 2 (@stavoxnetworks)
-- ThinkPad P14s Gen 5 intel (@ptmolter)
+- ThinkPad P52

-Please open an issue to have me add your model to the confirmed list.
-Thank you!
+- should work on other dual fan Thinkpads

 ## About

-This is a fork of https://github.com/byrnes/TPFanControl.
+This is a fork of https://github.com/nikolasgd/TPFanControl-dual-fan.

-Features / fixes:
+Features / fixes in this release:

-- **On my machine, this completly fixes the issue that the fan on the right side was not always stopped**
-- Speed of both fans (left and right) is now read from the embedded controller and displayed in RPM
-- Sensor name for GPU and some presets are set correctly for modern machines
-- Minor cosmetic changes

-Some files were removed from the repository that should not be under version control.
-Other than that, no code reformatting or refactoring was done for the utmost transparency of changes to the original version of TPFanControl.

-## Future development
-It is possible but not yet implemented to control both fans separatly.
-This way you could have only the CPU fan running as long a the Nvidia is not used.
-Possible benefit would be to reduce fan noise on each level by 50% while using the Intel GPU.
+- no or very rarely reported errors from EC (Thinkpad P52)
+- 100% fix of any fan persist active after achiving Level 0 (where fans should be stopped)

 ## Installation